Raghavendra Tirtha: Biography

-Raghavendra Swami took Samadhi in 1671 in Mantralayam, a village on the bank of river Tungabhadra in Adoni taluk in Andhra Pradesh.
+Raghavendra Tirtha died in 1671 in Mantralayam, a village on the bank of river Tungabhadra in Adoni taluk in Andhra Pradesh.

 Works

-Forty works have been attributed to Sri Raghavendra swamy.
+About 45 works written in Sanskrit are attributed to Raghavendra Tirtha.
 Sharma notes that his works are characterised by their compactness, simplicity and their ability to explain the abstruse metaphysical concepts of Dvaita in understandable terms.

-His Tantradipika is an interpretation of the Brahma Sutra from the standpoint of Dvaita incorporating elements from Jayatirtha's Nyaya Sudha, Vyasatirtha's Tatparya Chandrika and the glosses by Vijayendra Tirtha.
+His Tantradipika is an interpretation of the Brahma Sutra from the standpoint of Dvaita, incorporating elements from Jayatirtha's Nyaya Sudha, Vyasatirtha's Tatparya Chandrika and the glosses by Vijayendra Tirtha.
 Bhavadipa is a commentary on Jayatirtha's Tattva Prakasika which, apart from elucidating the concepts of the source text, criticises the allegations against Madhva raised by Appaya Dikshita and grammarian Bhattoji Dikshita.
-Sri Raghavendra swamy's expertise in Purva Mimamsa and Vyakarana is evident from his works on Vyasatirtha's Tatparya Chandrika, which runs up to 18,000 stanzas.
+Raghavendra Tirtha's expertise in Purva Mimamsa and Vyakarana is evident from his works on Vyasatirtha's Tatparya Chandrika, which runs up to 18,000 stanzas.
 He wrote a commentary on Nyaya Sudha titled Nyaya Sudha Parimala.
-Apart from these works, he has authored commentaries on the Upanishads, first three chapters of Rig Veda (called Mantramanjari) and Bhagvad Gita.
-As an independent treatise, he has authored a commentary on Jaimini Sutras called Bhatta Sangraha which seeks to interpret the Purva Mimamsa doctrines from a Dvaita perspective.
+Apart from these works, he wrote commentaries on the Upanishads, first three chapters of Rigveda (called Mantramanjari) and Bhagavad Gita.
+As an independent treatise, he wrote a commentary on Jaimini Sutras called Bhatta Sangraha, which seeks to interpret the Purva Mimamsa doctrines from a Dvaita perspective.

-Conversation with Sir Thomas Munroe in 19th century

-While Rayaru had his Brindavana Pravesha around 1:30 pm in the 17th century, it is recorded in the Gazette of then Madras Presidency that he gave darshan and spoke to Sir Thomas Munroe, a civil servant of British Government and discussed with him the restitution of the Inam Lands to the government which was being proposed then, meaning that Mantralaya would have become part of the restituted lands.
-After such a conversation, which Sir Thomas Munroe dutifully transcribed, the restitution was withdrawn.
+The Legend of Raghavendra Tirtha and Sir Thomas Munro

+A legend about Raghavendra Tirtha and Sir Thomas Munro was recorded by W. Francis, an Indian civil servant to British India, in 1916, more than 100 years after it happened.
+The legend as follows: After Sir Thomas Munro was appointed as principal collector for the district of Bellary in 1800, he went to collect the taxes on Mantralaya (Mantsala).
+It was said that Raghavendra Tirtha appeared from the tomb and spoke with Thomas Munroe while the saint was invisible and inaudible to others.
+Munroe was convinced and went back to his camp and instructed to keep the endowment of Mantralaya Mutt.
+Direct documentations of this incident are missing.

 In popular culture

 Raghavendra Tirtha has been eulogised by Narayanacharya in his contemporaneous biography Raghavendra Vijaya and a hymn Raghavendra Stotra by Appannacharya.
 Outside the confines of Dvaita, he is regarded as a saint known for preaching the worship of Vishnu regardless of caste or creed.

 Hebbar notes "By virtue of his spiritual charisma, coupled with the innumerable miracles associated with him, the pontiff saint may very well be said to possess an independent and cosmopolitan cult of his own with his devotees hailing not only from all walks of life but from all castes, sects and even creeds as well".
 His humanitarianism is evident in the devotional poems composed in his honour by Vijaya Dasa, Gopala Dasa and Jagannatha Dasa.

-Raghavendra has also seen representation in the popular culture through Indian Cinema.
+Raghavendra has also seen representation in the popular culture through Indian Cinema: